chromaui/chromatic-e2e/DEVELOPMENT.md

 - Unit tests: `yarn test:unit`
 - Playwright: `yarn test:playwright`, then `yarn archive-storybook:playwright` to see the archived UI
 - Cypress: `yarn test:cypress`, then `yarn archive-storybook:cypress` to see the archived UI
+- Vitest: `yarn test:vitest`, then `yarn archive-storybook:vitest` to see the archived UI

 If you wish to run the site-under-tests's server separately (e.g. to debug a specific test or to use Cypress interactive mode), run `yarn dev:server` and visit `http://localhost:3000`.